IntinteDAO/Summoned-Monsters/README.md

 # Summoned-Monsters

-Summoned Monsters (OpenYGO) is a computer game created as a complement to the YGOPro engine.
+Summoned Monsters is a computer game created as a complement to the YGOPro engine.

 Our goal is to create a free, independent and rule-based card game in which players fight against each other for victory using monster cards.